parisrahmani/parisarahmani.github.io/_pages/about.md

 - Currently, I'm leveraging my data analysis expertise to extract actionable insights from complex datasets and enhance decision-making.
 - I've previously contributed to various projects, applying my analytical skills to improve data quality, develop data-driven strategies, and create insightful visualizations.
-- With advanced proficiency in Python, and SQL, and a strong mathematical background, I bring a passion for numbers and a knack for transforming raw data into valuable insights to the table.
+- With advanced proficiency in Python, and SQL, and a strong mathematical background, I possess a passion for data and transforming it into a variable insights.

 ## News